dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 ### Properties of the membership protocol and FAQ:

 10. **Can handle any number of failures ** – our algorithm can handle any number of failures (that is, f<=n), including full cluster restart.
-This is in contrast with “traditional” [Paxos] (http://en.wikipedia.org/wiki/Paxos_(computer_science)#Number_of_processors) based solutions, which require quorum, which is usually a majority.
+This is in contrast with “traditional” [Paxos](http://en.wikipedia.org/wiki/Paxos_(computer_science)) based solutions, which require quorum, which is usually a majority.
 We have seen in production situations when more than half of the silos were down.
 Our system stayed functional, while Paxos based membership would not be able to make progress.

 12. **Traffic to the table is very light** - The actual pings go directly between servers and not to the table.
 This would generate a lot of traffic plus would be less accurate from the failure detection perspective - if a silo could not reach the table, it would miss to write its I am alive heartbeat and others would kill him.

-13. **Tunable accuracy vs. completeness** – [both perfect and accurate failure detection is not possible in general] (http://www.cs.yale.edu/homes/aspnes/pinewiki/FailureDetectors.html).
+13. **Tunable accuracy vs. completeness** – [both perfect and accurate failure detection is not possible in general](http://www.cs.yale.edu/homes/aspnes/pinewiki/FailureDetectors.html).
 One usually wants an ability to tradeoff accuracy (don’t want to declare a silo that is really alive as dead) with completeness (want to declare dead a silo that is indeed dead as soon as possible).
 The configurable #votes to declare dead and  #missed pings allows to trade those two.

 15. **Scale** - the basic protocol can handle thousands and probably even tens of thousands of servers.
-This is in contrast with traditional [Paxos] (http://en.wikipedia.org/wiki/Paxos_(computer_science)) based solutions, such as group communication protocols, which are known not to scale beyond tens.
+This is in contrast with traditional [Paxos](http://en.wikipedia.org/wiki/Paxos_(computer_science)) based solutions, such as group communication protocols, which are known not to scale beyond tens.

 16. **Diagnostics** - the table is also very convenient for diagnostics and troubleshooting.
 System administrator can instantaneously find in the table the current list of alive silos, as well as see the history of all killed silos and suspicions.
 This is especially useful when diagnosing problems.